 Don’t worry if you don’t visualize everything exactly as the guide describes.
 Let your imagination feed your soul, and do whatever you need to relax and ease anxiety.

 While meditating, it’s ok to have thoughts come and go, but don’t fixate on specific thoughts.
 Center in on your breathing and let yourself breath and relax more and more deeply.
 While meditating, watch what you’re thoughts are and what you’re telling yourself- if your internal dialog is consistently negative, meditating might not help very much.

-Along with meditation, yoga is a great way to get your mind off of the things that are making it anxious.
+Along with meditation, stretching your body is a great way to get your mind off of the things that are making it anxious.
 Instead, you can concentrate your energy on something that will nurture and support your mind, soul, and body!

 Whenever we feel anxious, we tend to hunch over (trying to protect ourselves) and tighten up.
-Yoga is fantastic for loosening up your shoulders and muscles.
+A good stretch session is fantastic for loosening up your shoulders and muscles.

-You can look up relaxing yoga flows on YouTube, or just lay on your back and rest your legs up a wall!
+You can look up relaxing stretchy flows on YouTube, or just lay on your back and rest your legs up against a wall!

 This position, aptly called legs up the wall, gives your heart less work to do and it can help to ease feelings of anxiety- again, partially because it helps signal to your brain that you aren’t in any danger and that it’s ok to relax.
 This is also a great position to do before bedtime.

 When you’re experiencing anxiety and stress, essential oils can be very helpful.
 Essential oils work by going straight to your brain when you smell them.
 They have the ability to address physiological disharmony and help your body achieve the balance it needs for healing.

 Used correctly, essential oils can be a great tool in recovering from anxiety.